gocodebox/lifterlms/.github/CONTRIBUTING.md

 + [Install LifterLMS for development](../docs/installing.md).
 + Create a new branch from the 'trunk' branch.
 + Make the changes to your forked repository.
-+ Ensure you stick to the [coding standards](https://github.com/gocodebox/lifterlms/blob/trunk/docs/coding-standards.md) and have properly documented any new functions, actions and filters following the documentation standards.
++ Ensure you stick to our [coding standards](https://github.com/gocodebox/lifterlms/blob/trunk/docs/coding-standards.md) and have properly documented new and updated functions, methods, actions, and filters following our [documentation standards](https://github.com/gocodebox/lifterlms/blob/trunk/docs/documentation-standards.md).
 + Run PHPCS and ensure the output has no errors.
 We **will** reject pull requests if they fail codesniffing.
 + Ensure new code doesn't break existing tests and add new code should aim to have 100% code coverage.
 See the [testing guide](https://github.com/gocodebox/lifterlms/blob/trunk/tests/README.md) to get started with testing and let us know if you want help writing tests, we're happy to help!
 + When making changes to (S)CSS and Javascript files, you should only modify the source files.
 The compiled and minified files *should not be committed* or included in your PR.